Bhakti movement: Spread throughout India in the 2nd millennium

 In Bengal, the most famous composer of Vaishnava devotional songs was Candīdās (1339–1399).
 He was celebrated in the popular Bengali Vaishnava-Sahajiya movement.
 One the most influential of the northern Hindu Bhakti traditions was the Krishnaite Gaudiya Vaishnavism of Chaitanya Mahaprabhu (1486–1534) in Bengal.
 Chaitanya eventually came to be seen by the Bengali Vaishnavas as an avatara of Krishna himself.
 Another important leader of northern Vaishnava Bhakti was Vallabhacharya Mahaprabhu (1479–1531 CE) who founded the Pushtimarg tradition in Braj (Vraja).

 Some scholars state that the Bhakti movement's rapid spread in India in the 2nd millennium was in part a response to the arrival of Islam and subsequent Islamic rule in India and Hindu-Muslim conflicts.
 That view is contested by some scholars, with Rekha Pande stating that singing ecstatic Bhakti hymns in local language had been a tradition in South India before Muhammad was born.
 According to Pande, the psychological impact of Muslim conquests may have initially contributed to community-style Bhakti by Hindus.
 However, other scholars state that Muslim invasions, the conquests of Hindu Bhakti temples in South India and the seizure and the melting of musical instruments such as cymbals from local people were part responsible for the later relocation or demise of singing Bhakti traditions in the 18th century.

 According to Wendy Doniger, the nature of the Bhakti movement may have been affected by the daily practices to "surrender to God" of Islam when it arrived in India.
 In turn, that influenced devotional practices in Islam such as Sufism, and other religions in India from the 15th century onwards, such as Sikhism, Christianity, and Jainism.

 Klaus Witz, in contrast, traces the history and nature of the Bhakti movement to the Upanishadic and the Vedanta foundations of Hinduism.
 He writes that in virtually every Bhakti movement poet, "the Upanishadic teachings form an all-pervasive substratum, if not a basis.
 We have here a state of affairs that has no parallel in the West.
 Supreme Wisdom, which can be taken as basically non-theistic and as an independent wisdom tradition (not dependent on the Vedas), appears fused with the highest level of bhakti and with the highest level of God-realization."

 Key figures

-Meerabai is considered one of the most significant sants in the Vaishnava Bhakti movement.
-She was from a 16th-century aristocratic family in Rajasthan.